 Having interpersonal abilities, communication techniques are needed in most jobs but it may be too generic.

 I did a one-to-one skill assessment for a Logistics Manager in the past.
 He is an operational guy.
-One of his core abilities flagged out is the knowledge in workflow management.
+One of his core abilities fleshed out is his knowledge in workflow management.

-Hence, he uses these words “workflow management” to search on LinkedIn.
+Hence, he uses these words “workflow management” to search on LinkedIn toolbar.
 He manages to find a suitable fit from a list.

 5) What’s the level of expectation in this role?